 For a full explanation of enrollment fees, waivers, and exemptions, please refer to: https://accounting.santarosa.edu/tuition-and-fees

 - How do I participate in graduation?

 To receive an Associate in Arts and/or an Associate in Science degree, a student is required to submit an Application to Graduate.
 This online petition should be submitted as soon as the student has registered for classes in the semester they intend to graduate.

 Students are urged to consult a counselor with any questions regarding SRJC’s approved majors and degree requirements.
 All students must graduate with an approved major.
 Students transferring to a university are encouraged to complete an associate degree.

 Official transcripts from all colleges previously attended should be submitted as part of the graduation review process.
 This process reviews course work completed a SRJC and, when applicable, applies transfer college course work to the SRJC associate degree and major requirements.
 Applicants will be notified of their eligibility for the degree.

-- How do High School Concurrent Enrollment Students enroll?
+- How do High School Dual Enrollment Students enroll?

-For High School Concurrent Enrollment, see High School Concurrent Enrollment Students Page.
+For High School Dual Enrollment, see High School Dual Enrollment Students Page.